diogotcorreia/master-thesis/docs/content/ch03-method.typ

 = Methods <method>

-This chapter goes over over the research methods used in this degree project, along with how they are fit for this work.
+This chapter goes over the research methods used in this degree project, along with how they are fit for this work.
 Firstly, @method:research-process describes the research method used to answer the established research questions.